Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 > Offer value: Points transfer 1:1 to Southwest Rapid Rewards points.

-> Offer details: Earn 20,000 bonus cash back after you spend $3,000 in the first 3 months from account opening.
+> Offer details: Earn $200 bonus cash back after you spend $3,000 on purchases in the first 3 months from account opening.
 No annual fee.

-> Offer value: Note, you must have an Ultimate Rewards credit card that carries an annual fee after the first year, like the Chase Sapphire Preferred® Card, Ink Bold®, or Ink Plus®, to be able to transfer points earned from a no annual fee Ink Cash® into Southwest.
+> Offer value: The bonus comes in the form of 20,000 Chase Ultimate Rewards points.
+Note, you must have an Ultimate Rewards credit card that carries an annual fee after the first year, like the Chase Sapphire Preferred® Card, Ink Bold®, or Ink Plus®, to be able to transfer points earned from a no annual fee Ink Cash® into Southwest.

 Leave a comment below -- we'll reply shortly -- no need to use your real name.
 Or, use the email form at the top of the page for private advice.